What is Ketamine?

 How quickly does ketamine work?

-When compared to other treatments for depression, such as antidepressants, which can take weeks to months to work, ketamine is unique in that is fast-acting.
+When compared to other treatments for depression, such as antidepressants, which can take weeks to months to work, ketamine is unique in that it's fast-acting.
 If a patient responds to ketamine, they will typically experience some degree of relief in depressive symptoms immediately following a single treatment.
 In addition to relieving depression, ketamine can also alleviate other mental health conditions such as anxiety, OCD and PTSD.

 How is ketamine delivered?